 Angie has been at Cedar River Montessori since 2010.
 She has worked in Early Childhood and Lower Elementary classrooms as an assistant teacher and in our summer program as a swim instructor.
 Angie currently works as a learning specialist with students in early childhood and elementary.
 She holds a BA in English from Western Washington University, and she has taken coursework for a post-baccalaureate teaching certificate from UW Tacoma with endorsement in English from K-8.
 Angie also holds a community educator certificate in Orton-Gillingham reading instruction from the Institute for Multi-Sensory Education.
 Angie enjoys camping, watching movies, and playing games with her family, reading and travel.
 She is especially proud of hiking to the top of Mt.
 Whitney, the highest summit in the contiguous United States, which has an elevation of 14,505 feet!

-Rachael Duke, Elementary and Middle School Art
+Kelly Humphrey, Elementary and Middle School Art

 Kasey Sweeney-Easter – Spanish